awsdocs/aws-codecommit-user-guide/doc_source/how-to-view-commit-details.md

 ## View Commit Details \(Git\)<a name="how-to-view-commit-details-git"></a>

-Before you follow these steps, you should have already connected the local repo to the AWS CodeCommit repository and committed changes\.
+Before you follow these steps, you should have already connected the local repo to the CodeCommit repository and committed changes\.
 For instructions, see [Connect to a Repository](how-to-connect.md)\.

 To show the changes for the most recent commit to a repository, run the git show command\.